bartelsjoshuac/SAPG/AssuranceCases.md

 ### Assurance Case 3: Delete (DEL)
 <!--- Start - Samuel Schneider --->
 ![Assurance Case 2](https://github.com/bartelsjoshuac/SAPG/blob/main/images/DEL%20assurance%20case.drawio.svg)

+**Top-Level Claim:**
+LDAP prevents unauthorized DELs through various secuirty mechanisms.
+Adequate security measures prevent unauthenticated, unauthorized, or by other means malicious actors from performing uncalled for DEL operations in the LDAP server.
+This applies at both the user and branch levels.

+**Sub-Claim 2:** Authenticaton
+User authentication is required before any operations may be performed in the LDAP server.
+This prevents non-users from performing operations of any kind on the LDAP server.

+**Evidence 1:**
+Identifying information such as distinguished name and password required from all users before they may be permitted to perform any operation.
+This serves to identify users by linking the distinguished name with the associated password.

+**Sub-Claim 3:** Permissions
+Permission restructions prevent unauthorized users from performing unauthorized operations.
+By limiting the availability of this powerful functionality to only authorized users, the opportunity for malivious actors to perform unauthorized DELs decreases significantly.
+Furthermore, this allows for easier tracking of which user performed unauthorized DELs.

+**Evidence 2:**
+Implementing a user hierarchy allows priviledges to be allocated based on the class that the user in question belongs to.
+This allows for convenient gruoping of permisssion groups based on tiers of users.

+**Rebuttal 1:**
+Credential theft may be prevented by additional and more modern security features and mechanisms.
+Fortunately, LDAP servers allow for additional security measures to be implemented on top of already present features.
+The more security features that an organization adds on, the less prone they are to being the victim of a successful attack.

+**Evidence 3:**
+Examples of these security expansions include two factor authentication.
+The addition of this feature requires that all prospective users authenticate their login requests with a secondary device, typically a call phone.
+If a malicious actor is attempting to impersonate a legitimate actor, he will be foiled by this security feature since the legitimate actor will be able to deny the request remotely.

+**Rebuttal 2:**
+Damage caused by an attack involving stolen credential may be undone if the changes that each user makes are tracked.
+Tracking changes that each user makes allows administrators to diagnose which user is responsible for unrequested changes to the state of the LDAP server.
+This is useful in two ways.
+Not only does this allow administrators to disable hacked accounts, but it allows for action roll backs to be performed to restore the LDAP server to its correct state.

+**Evidence 4:**
+The presence of Roll Back Access Controll allows for administrators to undo damage caused by a malicious actor using a hacked account.
+This allows for restoration of deleted or manipulated data and records so that the damage may be entirely undone.

 <!--- End - Samuel Schneider --->

 <!--- Start - Adam Stemmler--->